-The five 2017-2018 research networking groups met around the topics of Finite Earth, Computational Social Sciences, and Quantitative Biology as described below.
+During 2017-2018, five interdisciplinary research networking groups met around the topics described below.

 Planet Earth is our only home.
 While Earth may have once seemed like an infinite paradise, humanity is increasingly facing the consequences of Earth’s finite dimensions and resources.
 The Finite Earth group mingled diverse intelligence at the intersection of active finite earth research and expertise in data science.
 Topics of discussion included sustainability, global climate change, water and food security, energy storage, non-equilibrium systems, environmental impact of society’s metals, sensor networks, cross-disciplinary data analyses, conservation, power grids, networks, geo-engineering, economics, and more.
 The scholars in the Finite Earth network emerging from this luncheon advised, enlightened, supported, and stimulated each other, formed new collaborations, wrote proposals together, and served on each other’s faculty search committees.